vinceAmstoutz/vinceAmstoutz/README.md

 #### 📚🕰️ Next readings
 - NoEstimates: How To Measure Project Progress Without Estimating - By Vasco Duarte
-- Test driven development by Example - By Kent Beck
+- Test-driven development by Example - By Kent Beck
 - Implementing Domain-Driven Design - By Vaughn Vernon & Eric Evans
 - Refactoring to Patterns - By Joshua Kerievsky
 - Refactoring: Improving the Design of Existing Code - By Martin Fowler